duesnate/nn-inference-fpga/project_report.rst

 Fully Connected Block
 ---------------------

 The fully connected (FC) layer of a CNN is primarily used at the final stage of the network model and serves to transform the resulting feature activations into the final image classification.
 Multiple FC layers may, however, be used throughout the model as hidden layers.
 It is most common, however, for these to be instantiated in sequence of decreasing neuron size at the end of a model.
 The number of neurons used in each hidden layer can be adjusted during the design and training phase for optimizing performance.
 It is important to note though that the number of possible image classifications will determine the number of neurons in the final FC layer.
 Each classification label will be assigned to an output neuron and whichever neuron is most favored will be used as the network's prediction.
 As the name suggests, FC layers require that each neuron be connected to all the neurons of neighboring FC layers making them particularly resource heavy.
 Each neuron requires one trained bias value and a number of trained weight values equal to the number of neurons in the following FC layer.
-These layers require a large overhead of trained values that must be stored and made available to the model when needed.
+These layers require a large overhead of trained values that must be stored in memory and made available to the model when needed.

 Available Tool-flows
 ====================

 Due to the modular nature of a NN with its individual functional components, people quickly theorized and implemented generic constructs that can scale in size, be re-ordered, or even be swapped out for alternative components.
 Hardware description language (HDL) designs take in parameters pre-synthesis and use them to define compatible interfaces and to implement desired functionality for specific implementations.
 There already exists a number of tools capable of auto-generating HDL for realizing NN models in PL.
 Some tools require the user to describe the model in an abstract high-level language whereas others don't require programming any code at all.
 This is important since the majority of software developers and scientists seeking to apply ML in their work are not experienced with the nuances of HDL design.
 In addition, describing a NN from scratch using HDL could become an arduous task especially if the designer does not have the experience level needed to benefit from the potential of design modularity NNs provide.
 The development of accessible tool-flows and libraries is an important step forward in reducing the barrier to entry for FPGA use in ML applications.
-We will briefly explore various open-source tool-flows currently available that provide auto-generation of synthesizable code for building CNN models.
+We briefly explore here open-source tool-flows currently available that provide auto-generation of synthesizable code for building CNN models.

 A surprisingly large number of frameworks have already been developed - mostly through university research - that provide users with accessible design frameworks for CNN implementations on PL without requiring custom handwritten HDL.
 These frameworks harness the inherent modularity of CNN blocks to provide users with the capability of auto-generating a complete HDL description that implements their desired model.
 The developer interface varies among the available frameworks but most frequently resorts to a high-level synthesis language approach.
 Frameworks such as HADDOC2 and DnnWeaver provide compatibility with models that have been developed with Caffe which is a very popular DNN framework with a python interface.
 By adapting a framework that is already familiar in the deep learning (DL) community, these tools are opening the doors for DNN inference on FPGAs to a broader spectrum of potential DNN developers.

-* HADDOC2

-* DnnWeaver

 [DnnWeaver] employs an architecture most closely resembling the single engine architecture.
-The toolflow inputs DNN models that use the popular Caffe format.
+The tool takes in models that use the popular Caffe format.
 The developers of DnnWeaver created a macro dataflow instruction set architecture (ISA) so that the Caffe models can be parsed and stored as one or two 64-bit words.
 This model-derived instruction set - along with the target FPGA specs - is used to configure and connect an optimized combination of pre-designed hardware templates in order to realize the model.
 In addition, the ISA will generate a static process sequence schedule to orchestrate optimized dataflow.
 Memory access efficiency is optimized using computation slicing to allow for data-reuse.
 The algorithm seeks to create an effective balance between data-reuse and parallelization techniques.
 An optimized acceleration engine is then generated with embedded FSMs and microcodes based off the derived scheduler.
 According to the evaluation presented in [Toolflows], DnnWeaver achieves the highest portability rating for target FPGA devices.
 The tool excels in customization, modularity, and scalability but received lower scores in metrics that include optimization and performance density.

-* FINN
-* ...
+An in-depth comparison and analysis of these and many other tools can be found in [Toolflows].